euroargodev/bgc_derivation/README.md

 - -cdom is an optional flag to enable CDOM processing.

 #### Seawater Toolkit Submodule
-Note that this function includes an addpath to the gibbs_seawater toolbox submodule, so that [submodule should be cloned](https://git-scm.com/book/en/v2/Git-Tools-Submodules#_cloning_submodules) before this function is used.
+Note that this function includes an addpath to the Gibbs-SeaWater toolbox submodule, so that [submodule should be cloned](https://git-scm.com/book/en/v2/Git-Tools-Submodules#_cloning_submodules) before this function is used.

 Currently, the toolbox is only required for nitrate calculation, but will be required for oxygen in future.